ikhwansahalan/22076332_AA1/README.md

 ### 6. Comparing Models
 Outline:
 1. Compare the statistical performance and use that performance measure to select the champion model.

+We have created three non-parametric models (Decision Tree, Interactive Decision Tree, and Gradient Boosting) and one parametric candidate model (Regression).
+In this segment, we will compare the statistical performance of the four competing models to select the best one.
+We use the Model Compare node to evaluate the candidate models.
+Before that, we need to connect the Control Point node to the four models in the diagram.
+The Model Comparison node was then connected to the Control Point node as shown in the overall view of the workflow diagram.
+The results of the model comparison are shown in the Fit Statistics window.
+Note that the Gradient Boosting shows the greatest average profit statistic, and is selected as the champion model.
+The choice of the champion model is based on the highest selection criterion score.
+...